Updates

 The main motive here is that the extra bytes could be used for something else.
 For example, hardware RAID may use it for parity calculations, or special file systems may use it for other purposes.

-Sometimes 528 byte sectors are also used though less common in my experience.
-For the time being the focus will be put on 520 byte sectors.
+Sometimes 528 byte sectors are also used, though less common in my experience.
+Sector sizes around 4KiB also exist, for example 4096, 4112, 4160, and 4224 bytes.
+For the time being the focus will be put on 520 byte sectors, as the procedure to convert them are essentially the same.

 The problem with 520 byte sectors

 The problem is simple - it’s not normal.
-Linux cannot read disks formatted with 520-byte sectors.
-(Nor does Windows.)
+Linux normally cannot read disks formatted with 520-byte sectors.
+(Nor can Windows.)
 If you try to use linux with 520 byte sector drive, run dmesg and you might see the following error:

 Source: youtube.com/@ArtofServer